 The court’s final rule is based on whatever they consider to be in the child’s best interests.
 It will be made regardless of any agreement you and your ex may have made regarding custody.

 This is crucial to understand.
-A Maryland child custody attorney can explain the important factors in your circumstances.
+Our Colombia, Maryland child custody lawyers can explain the essential factors in your circumstances.

-Below are some of the factors that the judge will consider when making their decision.
+Below are some of the factors the judge will consider when deciding.

 Primary caregiver

 Who spends the most time with the child?
-Who feeds them, bathes them, clothes them, and takes them to school or daycare?
+Who feeds, bathes, and clothes them and takes them to school or daycare?
 Who does the child turn to when they’re sick or hurt?

 Physical and psychological fitness

 Is the parent physically and mentally stable enough to care for the child?
-Is there any history of abuse by one parent against the other or against the child?
+Is there any history of abuse by one parent against the other or the child?
 Does one parent have a terminal illness?
-This last is rarely awarded by judges unless the parent’s illness has the potential to impact the child negatively.
+Judges rarely award this last unless the parent’s illness has the potential to impact the child negatively.
 For example, if the parent suffers significant behavioral changes due to brain disease.

 Character and reputation